PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/generated/kubeadm_join.md

-If you use a shared token for discovery, you should also pass the --discovery-token-ca-cert-hash flag to validate the public key of the root certificate authority (CA) presented by the Kubernetes Control Plane.
+If you use a shared token for discovery, you should also pass the --discovery-token-ca-cert-hash flag to validate the public key of the root certificate authority (CA) presented by the PlaidCloud Control Plane.
 The value of this flag is specified as "&lt;hash-type&gt;:&lt;hex-encoded-value&gt;", where the supported hash type is "sha256".
 The hash is calculated over the bytes of the Subject Public Key Info (SPKI) object (as in RFC7469).